 - Whether the financial advice is framed as a disposable, once-off transaction rather than as an evolving and ongoing service, as this won’t suit every customer;

 - A one-off financial advice fee may not be tax-deductible, depending on the nature of services and advice provided.
 According to the Australian Taxation Office (ATO), fees can generally only be claimed as a tax deduction where they are considered to be a cost incurred in the course of producing assessable income;

 - High up-front costs can be a turn-off for some individuals, regardless of the potential long-term financial benefits of the advice being paid for.

 Performance percentage fees

 This model involves a financial planner being paid a small ongoing fee for their services, with the potential for a higher fee to be charged if their advice results in higher performance for the client’s investments.
-While there can be closer alignment between the interests of the financial planner and those of the client, this model is not perfect, for a few reasons:
+While there can be closer alignment between the interests of the financial planner and those of the client, this model can run into issues, for a few reasons:

-- There can be disagreement on what constitutes above-average performance, as well as the benchmark against which to measure performance
+- There can be disagreement on what constitutes above-average performance, as well as on the benchmark against which to measure performance;

 - Performance fees are often more suitable where financial planners actively manage an investment portfolio, rather than setting, monitoring and ‘tweaking’ a long-term strategy such as superannuation savings.

 What to do when you first meet with a financial planner